Kacey Ainsworth

-Kacey Ainsworth (born 19 October 1968) is an English actress, best known for portraying the role of Little Mo in the BBC soap opera EastEnders and Cathy Keating in ITV drama Grantchester.
+Kacey Ainsworth (born 19 October 1968) is an English actress, known for her roles as Little Mo Mitchell in the BBC soap opera EastEnders and Cathy Keating in the ITV drama series Grantchester.

 Early life

 Ainsworth trained at the Royal Central School of Speech and Drama from 1991 to 1994.

 Career

-In 2000, Ainsworth joined the cast of BBC soap opera EastEnders, She portrayed the role of Little Mo, and made her final appearance in May 2006.
+In 2000, Ainsworth joined the cast of BBC soap opera EastEnders, playing Little Mo.
+She made her final appearance in May 2006.
 Ainsworth has also appeared in other television series such as ITV police drama The Bill and detective serial A Touch of Frost.
 She also starred in Famous and Fearless on Channel 4.
 In February 2007, Ainsworth appeared in an episode of Hotel Babylon as a tabloid editor.
 From 2007 to 2008, she appeared in BBC drama HolbyBlue as Inspector Jenny Black.

 On 29 March 2014, Ainsworth appeared in Casualty as DS Annie Reardon.
-Later that year, she began appearing in ITV detective drama Grantchester, as Cathy Keating.
-In 2017, she portrayed the role of Miss Gullet in CBBC sitcom The Worst Witch.
+Later that year, she began appearing in ITV detective drama Grantchester as Cathy Keating.
+In 2017, she played Miss Gullet in CBBC sitcom The Worst Witch.

-In 2019 she gave, according to Michael Billington of The Guardian, an "outstanding performance" as Mrs. Lovett in a revival of Stephen Sondheim's Sweeney Todd: The Demon Barber of Fleet Street, at Liverpool's Everyman Theatre.
+In 2019, she gave, according to Michael Billington of The Guardian, an "outstanding performance" as Mrs. Lovett in a revival of Stephen Sondheim's Sweeney Todd: The Demon Barber of Fleet Street, at Liverpool's Everyman Theatre.